lnay/sagetex-blog/thought.md

 The rest of the tips here however, are completely different to what you may find in the official material.

-# Use dmath environment for long expressions
+# TIP 2: Use dmath environment for long expressions
 When generating long latex expressions into equation environments, you may run into the equations extending into the margins, or even off the page.